How To Manage Chronic Shoulder Pain

 That means that mindfulness changes the way the brain perceives pain.

-Even the MRI scans in the study showed of a person meditating confirmed pain reduction as evidenced by changes in various pain pathways in the brain.
+Even the MRI scans in the study showed a person meditating confirmed pain reduction as evidenced by changes in various pain pathways in the brain.

 Then the pain is more bearable, and this can improve